daninnewyork/Bloodhound/README.md

 ### Scheduling Asynchronous Operations

 `Promise.config.setScheduler(mySchedulerFunction)`

 Use the specified function to invoke an asynchronous operation.
 By default, Bloodhound uses `window.setTimeout` to execute an operation on the next tick of the clock.
 In node environments, you may wish to set the scheduler to `async`.
 In Angular environments you may wish to set the scheduler to `$rootScope.$digest.bind($rootScope)`.
-If you're looking for the fastest possible async execution in modern browsers, you could set the scheduler to use a predefined MutationObserver callback.
+Finally, if you're looking for the fastest possible async execution in modern browsers, you could set the scheduler to use a predefined MutationObserver callback.

 ### Timing Configuration

 `Promise.config.timing.enable()`

 Enables the persistence of timing data to any registered collectors.
 This is the default state of Bloodhound.

 `Promise.config.timing.disable()`

 Disables the persistence of timing data to registered collectors.
 You can re-enable persistence by calling `Promise.config.timing.enable()`.

 `Promise.config.timing.useSaneTimings()`

-Ensures parent promises are persisted as starting on or before their child promises and ending on or after their last child promise settles.
+Ensures parent promises are shown as starting on or before their child promises and ending on or after their last child promise settles.

 ### Timing Collectors

 `Promise.config.collectors.add(collector) : Function`

 Adds the specified collector to the list of registered collectors, and returns a function you can invoke to remove the collector again.